 - Only use fireworks outdoors.

-Dr. Waters says if someone is hurt lighting fireworks, you can start first aid before getting to the ER.
+If someone you know is hurt lighting fireworks, you can start first aid before getting to the ER, Dr. Waters says.

 Taking precautions will help you enjoy this summer holiday while staying safe.